Smoked Bacon Roses

 These smoked bacon roses will take about an hour to cook.

-I recommend starting to check on them around the 45-minute mark as temperatures can vary from smoker to smoker.
+I recommend checking on them around the 45-minute mark, as temperatures can vary from smoker to smoker.

-If you want to add an extra layer of flavor, you can brush a bit of maple syrup or barbecue sauce onto the tops of your roses at the very end.
+If you want to add an extra layer of flavor, you can brush a bit of maple syrup or BBQ sauce onto the tops of your roses at the very end.

 Since I used maple bacon for this recipe, I skipped adding anything else, but it’s a great way to get creative with flavors!